tyler274/rummage/docs/development/bevy_guide/ecs.md

 }
 ```

+The pitfalls discussed above highlight some of the common issues you might encounter when working with Bevy's ECS.
+In the next section, we'll explore more advanced techniques to prevent these issues from occurring in the first place.

 ## Safely Using Parameter Sets

 Bevy's ECS enforces strict borrowing rules to maintain memory safety and enable parallelism.
 A common cause of runtime panics is query parameter conflicts, especially when working with complex systems.
 This section covers techniques to write robust systems that avoid these issues.